- Print

 $groupvalue = "SCardDisabled"

-New-ItemProperty -Path $otherpath -PropertyType MultiString -Name "Groups" -Value $groupvalue -force | Out-Null
+New-ItemProperty -Path $otherpath -PropertyType MultiString -Name "Groups" -Value $groupvalue -Force | Out-Null

-$msg = "SCIgnoreReaders Registry Key Added: $reader"
+Write-Output "SCIgnoreReaders Registry Key Added: $reader"

 }